Home

 P_proj.y = P.y / P.z; //0.2

-// convert from screen space coordinates to normalized coordinates
+// Convert from screen space coordinates

 Vec2f P_proj_nor;